Kenai River Guide Application Logo

 Anchorage, AK 99501

 The COI must include provisions for notice of cancellation, non-renewal, or material change as required by the policy.
 Insurance must be maintained continuously throughout the permit term.
-Policies must be written on an “occurrence” basis unless otherwise approved by the Division of Risk Management, Department of Administration.
-Failure to provide or maintain satisfactory insurance is a material breach and may result in permit termination.
+Policies must be written on an “occurrence” basis unless otherwise approved by the Department of Administration, Division of Risk Management.
+Failure to provide or maintain satisfactory insurance is a material breach and may result in permit suspension or revocation.

 • Browse Files